Last updated on December 26, 2022 by Wandering our World

 Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to go wild camping on the Norfolk Coast.

 Most hikers and walkers tolerate camping beside trails that involve multi-day hikes – after all, serious walkers need somewhere to sleep!
-However as a matter of courtesy you should camp away from any path, and pitch your tent at dusk and take it down at dawn.
+However as a matter of courtesy make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way, and pitch your tent at dusk and take it down at dawn.

 Respect the leave no trace policy and take any rubbish with you.
 Leave your camping spot exactly the way you found it.